-Fillings are the most common type of dental restoration.
-Teeth can be filled with gold, amalgam, or as done most commonly these days – tooth coloured plastic and glass materials called composite resin.
+Fillings are one of the most common type of dental treatments done at the dentist .Fillings can be placed due to chips, cracks, wear and most commonly due to tooth decay.
+They can be filled with gold, amalgam, or as done most commonly these days – tooth coloured plastic and glass materials called composite resin.

-Fillings can be placed due to chips, cracks, wear and tear and most commonly due to tooth decay.
-Typically placed under local anaesthetic the tooth is first cleaned of the decay, before being restored with resin material.
-It is important to keep the tooth dry throughout this time so that the tooth coloured plastic filling sticks.
+Typically placed under local anaesthetic, the tooth is first cleaned of the decay before being restored with a resin material.
+It’s important to keep the tooth dry throughout filling placement so that the tooth coloured plastic filling sticks.

 An alternative to the tooth coloured plastic filling is a ceramic filling.
 Although these are more expensive, they are a longer lasting permanent alternative.
 Commonly placed over 2 appointments they, together with gold fillings are the gold standard filling material.
 Ceramic fillings are also called inlays or onlays.
 For more information on the pros and cons of resin vs ceramic read our blog article here.

 The earlier your dentist spots your tooth decay, the easier it’ll be to fill, as the cavity will be smaller.

 A filling is quite often a relatively quick procedure that can be completed in just one visit.

 Dental fillings helps reestablish the tooth’s strength while protecting its interior from further bacterial destruction.